0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-erigon/index.md

 ![Erigon transactions](../../../img/cdk/erigon.png)

-## CDK erigon
+## CDK Erigon vs. Erigon

-The CDK implementation of Erigon, available at [0xPolygonHermez/cdk-erigon](https://github.com/0xPolygonHermez/cdk-erigon), is a specialized adaptation that provides a framework for creating and managing zkEVM networks with that run using the zkEVM protocol.

-### Differences from the standard erigon
+Next is a quick look at how CDK Erigon is different from standard Erigon.

-- zkEVM consensus mechanisms: The CDK implementation integrates with zkEVM consensus protocols.
+- The first difference between CDK Erigon and standard Erigon is the integration of Polygon zkEVM consensus protocols.

-- Optimized for layer 2 solutions: This adaptation is optimized for layer 2 scaling solutions which focus on high throughput and reduced transaction costs.
+- CDK Erigon is an adaptation of standard Erigon, optimized specifically for L2 scaling solutions where high throughput and reduced transaction costs are of paramount importance.

-- Enhanced modular architecture: While Erigon is already modular, the CDK implementation extends this modularity, allowing developers to more easily customize and replace components, such as the consensus mechanism, transaction pool, and state management.
+- While standard Erigon is modular by design, the CDK implementation further extends this architecture, enabling developers to easily customize and replace components.
+For instance, developers can customize the consensus mechanism, transaction pool, and state management.

-- Integration with the Polygon ecosystem: CDK Erigon is designed to seamlessly integrate with the broader Polygon ecosystem, facilitating interoperability with Polygon products and services, scaling solutions and tools.
+- CDK Erigon is designed to seamlessly integrate with the broader Polygon ecosystem, facilitating interoperability with Polygon's products, services, scaling solutions, and tools.

-- Tailored RPC interface: The RPC interface in the CDK implementation is adapted to support the zkEVM protocol's functionalities and optimizations, enabling more efficient communication and interaction with the network.
+- The RPC interface in the CDK implementation is adapted to support the functionalities and optimizations of the zkEVM protocol, enabling more efficient communication and interaction with the network.